mongodb/terraform-provider-mongodbatlas/.github/ISSUE_TEMPLATE/Bug_Report.md

 ### Debug Output
 <!--
-Note: Debug output can be incredibly helpful in narrowing down an issue but is not required.
+Note: Debug output can be incredibly helpful in narrowing down an issue.

 Full debug output can be obtained by running Terraform with the environment variable `TF_LOG=trace`.
 Please create either a GitHub Gist or attach a file containing the debug output.
 Please do _not_ paste the debug output in the issue, since debug output can be very long.